Services for customers with disabilities

 For the housebound:

 - The Housebound service is available to customers who are permanently house bound.
 We can find books for you and deliver them to your door.
 If you are temporarily house bound, try Library Express.
+Talk with our staff about our Community Agent scheme.
 There are also collection deposits in rest homes for residents with mobility difficulties.

 - Check out our online services.